-PlayBall helps to preserve physical function and continuous treatments for people in isolation by suggesting fun, engaging and customised physical activities
+PlayBall helps to preserve physical function and continuous treatments for people in isolation by suggesting fun, engaging, and customized physical activities

-Now in the coronavirus outbreak, many experience long periods of isolation, and are at high risk to detiriorate in their physical condition and basic functions.
+Now in the coronavirus outbreak, many experience long periods of isolation, and are at high risk to deteriorate in their physical condition and basic functions.

-Another problem concerns people who undergo physical therapy and will miss their apointments.
+Another problem concerns people who undergo physical therapy and will miss their appointments.
 These will be at high risk to suffer regression in their recovery.
-The challenge of both patients and their caregivers is to keep continuity in therapy in order to reduce regression to minimum.
+The challenge of both patients and their caregivers is to keep continuity in therapy in order to reduce regression to a minimum.

 Maintain basic functions